 Allan Dulany, Audit Partner

-MaloneBailey is a registered public accounting firm that is in exclusive company as one of only ten firms in the world required to undergo an annual Public Company Accounting Oversight Board (PCAOB) inspection.MaloneBailey’s inclusion in this group of ten annually inspected firms highlights the considerable volume of public company audit work we engage in.
+MaloneBailey is a registered public accounting firm that is in exclusive company as one of only eleven firms in the world required to undergo an annual Public Company Accounting Oversight Board (PCAOB) inspection.MaloneBailey’s inclusion in this group of eleven annually inspected firms highlights the considerable volume of public company audit work we engage in.
 Our firm has audited annually over 100 issuers since 2007, been subject to one triennial inspection (2004) and ten annual inspections (2007-2016) and participates in over 800 filings each year.

 The PCAOB was created by the Sarbanes-Oxley Act of 2002.
 It is a private-sector, non-profit corporation whose stated purpose is to “oversee the auditors of public companies in order to protect the investors and further the public interest in the preparation of informative, fair and independent audit reports.”
 The Board has five members, each appointed by the U.S. Securities and Exchange Commission.